top of page

 What are the Health & Safety considerations?

-There will occasionally be circumstances which mean that it is not advisable to paint or apply glitter tattoos to someone.
-This is out of concern for those individuals themselves, for other people that wish to be painted, for protection of the materials, and for my own safety.
+There will occasionally be circumstances where it is not advisable to paint or apply glitter tattoos to someone.
+This is out of concern for the individuals and other people that wish to be painted, for protection of the equipment, and for the artist's health & safety.
+These conditions include, but are not limited to:

 • Cold Sores